-As an investor looking to purchase real estate in Miami-Dade County and eventually move your children there, you’ll want to take time to investigate what Miami Public school system has to offer.
+As an investor looking to purchase real estate in Miami and eventually move your children there, you’ll want to take time to investigate what Miami Public school system has to offer.
 First, Miami-Dade’s school system is the fourth largest in the United States.
 This means you can expect a lot of diversity both in student body and in types of education available.

 In Miami, the school system doesn’t operate as part of the metropolitan government and is instead, its own independent agency.
 Because of this, there is an abundance of data about the makeup of the student body.
 To help you get started, here’s a quick fact list about the Miami-Dade school system.
 We’ll also discuss the documentation necessary to enroll your international student in Miami-Dade schools.